-Already in April, a petition was being circulated asking for another stone arch bridge to be built in Russell south and slightly east of Gorham.
-As Paradise Bridge was far from being completed, it is safe to say there was some enthusiasm for stone bridges!
+Already in April, a petition requested another stone arch bridge for Russell, south and slightly east of Gorham.
+As Paradise Bridge was far from complete, it is safe to say there was some enthusiasm for stone bridges!

-Though the bridge was yet to be completed, it was a big attraction in Paradise, as The Russell Record observed on the last day of August, 1901.
+Though the bridge was not yet complete, it was a big attraction in Paradise, as The Russell Record observed on the last day of August, 1901.
 The newspaper noted how ponderous the bridge was, with its 50-foot span.
-However, The Record raised a single concern that rumor had it that the bridge was not wide enough for a header to cross over.
+However, The Record raised a single concern that the bridge was not wide enough for a header to cross over.
 The header, so important to farms, was a necessary factor to reckon with, it noted.
 However, the county surveyor observed that at 16 feet the bridge was wider than the iron bridges the stone bridges were to replace.

 Confidence remained high, though it was September before the falsework supporting the massive arch was removed.
 However, it appeared that there was little doubt about the success of the bridge.
 Already Lucas was pushing for a stone arch bridge over East Wolf Creek.
-(Lucas would later gain much more attention after Paradise Bridge was built when a resident of that town began a certain monumental and artistic cement project outside his house for which the town is remembered to this day)
+(Lucas would later gain more attention when a resident began a certain monumental and artistic cement project outside his house for which the town is remembered to this day.)

-Paradise Bridge was almost done, though the work was delayed for lack of a little more stone to finish.
+Paradise Bridge was almost done, though the lack of a little more stone delayed the work.
 However, on September 28, The Russell Record received pictures of Paradise Bridge that the paper said it intended to print soon.
-And, on October 12, among other comments from Paradise which appeared in The Russell Record was the simple statement: “Paradise has a permanent bridge.”
+And, on October 12, The Russell Record contained the simple statement: “Paradise has a permanent bridge.”
 The Paradise Bridge was, for all practical purposes, finished.

 Evaluating Paradise Bridge

 So how did the bridge turn out?
 It was certainly a massive and excellent structure, but rather expensive.
-The total cost by October 12 was $3,810, but according to the county surveyor there were a few more items to be added that would bring the cost closer to $4,000.
-The Russell Record reminded people that the bridge represented something of a learning curve, and the next stone bridge they built would cost quite a bit less, especially as the formwork for Paradise Bridge’s arch could be reused.
+The total cost by October 12 was $3,810.
+According to the county surveyor there were a few more items to be added that would bring the cost closer to $4,000.
+The Russell Record reminded people that the bridge represented something of a learning curve.
+The next stone bridge they built would cost quite a bit less, especially as the formwork for Paradise Bridge’s arch could be reused.

 On October 19, the paper noted that Mr. Saum had been in town and had been distributing, in exchange for goods, the county bridge fund.
 Keeping the money at home was a huge advantage of stone bridge construction.

 The real write-up for Paradise Bridge appeared in The Russell Record the following year, on January 11.
-In this article, a picture of Paradise Bridge was featured, as was an interesting summary of the cost of the bridge.
+This article featured a picture of Paradise Bridge, along with an interesting summary of the cost of the bridge.
 As The Record said:

 After many years the efforts of THE RECORD to get the people of the county interested in the question of stone bridges, have been rewarded and the fifty-foot arch spanning the Paradise, at Paradise stations is the first result.